rokmohar/alexa-assistant/readme.md

 ![Skill infrormation](screenshots/skill_information.png)

-10. You will now be on the "Invocation Model" page.
+10. You will now be on the "Interaction Model" page.
 11. Copy the text below into the "Intent Schema" box.

     ```